Madhav Shinde

 Madhav Shinde was a film director predominantly working in Marathi film industry.

 He was born on 3 October 1917 in Kolhapur, Maharashtra.He died on 19 August 1988 at the age of 71years in Kolhapur after a brief illness.

-He is best known for the films Gruhdevta (1957), Kanyadan (1960) and Manasala Pankh Astat (1961) for which he won the National Film Award for Best Feature Film in Marathi.
+He is best known for the films Gruhdevta (1957), Kanyadaan (1960) and Manasala Pankh Astat (1961) for which he won the National Film Award for Best Feature Film in Marathi.
+He was associated with a film production company named 'Surel Chitra'.
+Most of his films had Vasant Prabhu as Music Composer, P Savlaram as lyricist, and Lata Mangeshkar as the main singer.
+Vasant Desai and Meena Mangeshkar also composed music for his films.